COASTAL TRAILS NETWORK:

 To start from the *Rabbit Road parking lot [3 Trail Hub] Amesbury/Salisbury border [Eastern End]; From I-495 take exit 55 to Route 110 east.
 From I-95 take exit 58 to Route 110 east.
 Take your first left on Rabbit Rd.
 Parking lot on right just before the trail crosses road.

-The Amesbury Riverwalk winds along the Powwow River following the old Boston & Maine rail bed from Amesbury's historic downtown east to the Carriagetown Marketplace along Route 110.
-At it's Eastern End it connects to the Ghost Trail and Garrison Trail at the 3 Trail Hub.
+The Amesbury Riverwalk winds along the Powwow River following the old Boston & Maine rail bed from Amesbury's historic downtown, East, to the 3 Trail Hub, where it connects to the Ghost Trail and Garrison Trail.
 For more information visit; AMESBURY RIVERWALK .

-Starting from the Water Street parking lot/garage [Western End]; Located across from the top parking lot is the old Boston & Maine RR Station.
+Starting from the Water Street parking lot/garage [Western End]; Located across from the upper parking lot is the old Boston & Maine RR Station

-Heading East; Travel left down Water St past the brick Carriage Mills along a brick lined path to the old Salisbury Point RR Station on your right.
+Travel left, East, down Water St past the brick Carriage Mills along a brick lined path to the old Salisbury Point RR Station on your right.
 Map Board.
 This small station was built in 1820, although I don't know if this was its original location.
 Small park located here.
 Informational signs.

-Note; Across Water St to your right you'll find a brick lined path that leads north to a bridge over Plumbush Creek.
-Here a wide sidewalk takes you up past the Senior Center to Railroad St.
+Note; Across Water St to your right, North, you'll find a brick lined path that leads North, to a bridge over Plumbush Creek.
+Here a wide sidewalk takes you North, up alongside the creek to the **Transportation Center and Railroad St.

 The paved Amesbury Riverwalk begins here.
-The trail travels around the park alongside both the Powwow River and Plumbush Creek back out to Water St. Turn right over Plumbush Creek and the trail will continue on your right.
+The trail travels South, around the park alongside both the Powwow River and Plumbush Creek back out to Water St. Turn right over Plumbush Creek and the trail will continue on your right.
 You travel back above the Powwow River before turning inland where you'll follow the old rail bed along a shaded corridor.
 Travel underneath Oak St. Look right and you'll soon pass some old RR tracks still in place.
 Come to some benches and informational boards after a 0.9 miles.
 An old RR Mile Marker A1/S3 (1 mile to Amesbury/3 miles to Salisbury) is located here.
+These old RR Mileage Markers were located every mile along the railroad.
 Next you travel underneath I-495, cross Rocky Hill Rd where you'll find another Map Board and come to the Carriagetown Marketplace parking lot after 1.4 miles.

 Garrison Trail/Gloria Braunhardt Bike Path: